Tag Archive for: Holy Spirit

 The first and most important take-away from this story is that the Uncreated Essence, the Third Person of the Holy Trinity, the One that was floating above the Earth before time, the Holy Spirit, has landed upon this group of individuals – each from a different background – and has transformed them into a Community, which will eventually change the world.
 This is a sacred mission that is here to transform the world, its understanding of peace, harmony among people, and the golden key that turns the locks to every door, namely, love.

 The Disciples were ordered to go to the world and spread the message of faith, hope and love.
 Thus, the Disciples turned into Apostles, meaning one who is sent.
-In Armenian, the word Arakyal (apostle) comes from the verb Arakel (one who is sent).
+In Armenian, the word Arakyal (apostle=one who is sent) comes from the verb Arakel (to send).

 The revolution starts now.
 Jesus came and he touched the Disciples and the people with his message, but it was on this day that his message was given the feet with which to walk and change the world.